The HyperTexts

 The earliest Old English poem still extant today is probably "Cædmon's Hymn,"

-a lyric of praise, gratitude and thanksgiving which was composed sometime between 658 and 680 AD.
+a lyric of praise, gratitude and thanksgiving composed sometime between 658 and 680 AD.
 According to the scholar

 Bede (673-735), Cædmon was an illiterate herdsman who worked at the monastery of